Anandh78/ratistics/README.md

 the same block idiom as much as possible to make the library as consistent.

+### Pure Ruby

+Ratistics is written in pure Ruby and has no runtime gem dependencies.
+It should work with any Ruby interpreter compliant with MRI 1.6.7 or newer, but only MRI 1.9.x is officially supported.The test suite is regularly run against several versions of Ruby so you should have good results with any of the following:

+* ruby-1.8.7
+* ruby-1.9.2
+* ruby-1.9.3
+* jruby-1.6.7
+* jruby-1.6.7.2
+* jruby-1.6.8
+* jruby-1.7.0
+* ree-1.8.7

 #### Hamster

 The main drawback of side-effect free functions is that in